tgymnich/homebridge-panasonictv/README.md

 2. Install this plugin using: npm install -g homebridge-panasonictv
 3. Update your configuration file.
 See sample-config.json in this repository for a sample.

+# Compatible TVs:

+In my experience not every TV can be turned on, when it is off

+The following models are confirmed to work:

 # Configuration

 Configuration sample: